PhysicsCodesLab/TensorContractionsXD.jl/docs/src/index.md

     normal array addition and index permutation.
 It includes as a special case copying one array into another with permuted indices.

-    The actual implementation is provided by [Strided.jl](https://github.com/Jutho/ Strided.jl), which contains multithreaded implementations and cache-friendly blocking strategies for an optimal efficiency.
+    The actual implementation is provided by [StridedTensorXD.jl](https://github.com/Jutho/ StridedTensorXD.jl), which contains multithreaded implementations and cache-friendly blocking strategies for an optimal efficiency.

 2.  **trace or inner contraction:** Perform a trace/contraction over pairs of indices of an array, where the result is a lower-dimensional array.
-As before, the actual implementation is provided by [Strided.jl](https://github.com/Jutho/Strided.jl).
+As before, the actual implementation is provided by [StridedTensorXD.jl](https://github.com/Jutho/StridedTensorXD.jl).

 3.  **contraction:** Performs a general contraction of two tensors, where some indices of one array are paired with corresponding indices in a second array.
 This is typically